KuoChiaCheng0318/EmbeddedMachineLearning_DetectAbnormalGait/README.md

  This is a project of building a device that can detect user's abnormal gaits and send alert emails when falling motion detected.
 <br />
  Demo Video: https://www.youtube.com/watch?v=o6Hw3dhA_e8
+ The manuscript of the device is in the DetectFalling&AbnormalGait_Manuscript.pdf file.
 <br /><br />
 My device is designed to solve the problem that, elderly or some patients have higher risk of falling over due to the lack of muscle strength.
 There might not be a person to look after the elderly or patient all the time, and the consequences of falling over might be serious if not treated immediately after the falling incident.
 As a result, I would like to propose a device which can track user’s gait